22 Expenses Some Boomers May Struggle to Afford Soon in Retirement

 A fixed income doesn’t stretch as far when a simple cart of essentials costs twice what it did a few years ago.
 For many boomers, this means shifting to more processed and budget-friendly foods, even if that’s not the healthiest choice.

-Cooking at home still beats dining out cost-wise, but it’s clear that affording quality meals is no longer a given.
+Cooking at home still beats dining out cost-wise, but it’s clear that affording retirement now means tracking even everyday expenses.

 Helping Grandkids with College Expenses